oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 descriptor).
 The implicit contract for primitives is that:
 a. they can assume their inputs/outputs are properly zero padded,
-b. the zero padding of the destination(s) should be preserved (either by explicitly writting zeros or by not modifying the padded area).
+b. the zero padding of the destination(s) should be preserved (either by explicitly writing zeros or by not modifying the padded area).

 In order to guarantee a., we currently zero initialize the padded area of the memories when the handle is set (either during memory creation,